-18.0 | Action Plan 2011
+18.0 | Action Plan 2012

-18.1 The Objectives in the 2011 Action Plan collate objectives for the park in general and from each specific forum, the latter are repeated in the individual strategy as the strategies are working documents for each group.
-All the objectives are the responsibility of the park director and the Mile End Park team.
+18.1 The Objectives in the 2012 Action Plan collate objectives for the park in general and from each specific forum, the latter are repeated in the individual strategy as the strategies are working documents for each group.
+All the objectives are the responsibility of the park Head of Parks and the Mile End Park team.